dfamonteiro/blog/blog/content/posts/production-load-generator.md

 series = []
 +++

 Do you happen to have a spare factory laying around?
-I assume you don't.
+I assume not.

 Sadly, we also don't have a spare factory at [Critical Manufacturing](https://www.criticalmanufacturing.com/), which poses some issues for us: how do we ensure that our MES[^1] will work as expected at the factory, _before actually deploying our MES in said factory_?
 This is not a problem solved by standard functional testing - functional tests do help by validating that features work as expected in a vacuum, but what will happen when the factory is producing at full capacity, putting the MES under maximum stress?

 [^1]: A _Manufacturing Execution System_ is a software system responsible for the bookkeeping of a factory's production.
 It is generally used in highly sophisticated industries, such as the semiconductor industry and the medical devices industry, where a high level of material tracking and control is required.

 This is an especially pertinent problem in the electronics industry: a very nasty mix of high production volumes combined with onerous traceability and quality tracking requirements will bring your MES to its knees if you are not careful!
-It is therefore critical for projects in this industry to understand how their MES customizations behave under very high loads, because that's the harsh reality in which these manufacturing execution systems will operate, day in and day out.
+It is therefore critical for projects in this industry to understand how their MES customizations behave under very high loads, because that's the harsh reality in which these manufacturing execution systems will operate day in and day out.

 <figure>
     <img src="/images/production-load-generator/qualitel.png" alt="A screenshot of a broken trace.">